alex-titarenko/MyBlog/Projects/NotesHub - Fully cross-platform, vendor-agnostic, markdown based note-taking app.md

 And many more....

-I don't have any plans to make product paid, but may switch to volunteers donation made to support my enthusiasm.
+I don't have any plans to make product paid, but may switch to volunteers donation to keep support my enthusiasm.